mura-orz/xcp1/README.md

   - h-char
   - h-char-sequence h-char
 - h-char:
-  - any member of the translation character set except new-line and u+003e greater-than sign
+  - any member of the translation character set except new-line and U+003E GREATER-THAN SIGN
 - q-char-sequence:
   - q-char
   - q-char-sequence q-char
 - q-char:
-  - any member of the translation character set except new-line and u+0022 quotation mark
+  - any member of the translation character set except new-line and U+0022 QUOTATION MARK
 - pp-number:
   - digit
   - . digit